Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether tax deducted at source can be deducted from compensation awarded under Section 3G(5) of the National Highways Act, 1956, having regard to the exemption in Section 96 of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 and the scope of Section 194LA of the Income-tax Act, 1961.
+Issues: Whether tax deducted at source is deductible from compensation awarded under Section 3G(5) of the National Highways Act, 1956, in view of Section 96 of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013.